PabloSanchez87/Smart-Strategies-for-an-Effective-Marketing-Campaign---Classification/README.md

 As part of your responsibilities for the ClickStream challenge, you are expected to perform the following key tasks:

-- **Calculate the `marketing_target` Column**: Utilize the provided datasets to compute and assign a `marketing_target` value for each user.
+- Task 1: Calculate the `marketing_target` Column.
+Utilize the provided datasets to compute and assign a `marketing_target` value for each user.
 This column should reflect the predicted engagement level of the user with the marketing campaign, with values assigned as follows:
   - `1` for Low engagement
   - `2` for Medium engagement
   - `3` for High engagement